Shades (J. J. Cale album): Composition

 “Pack My Jack” recalls earlier Cale songs like “Travelin’ Light” and “I’m a Gypsy Man” and speaks to the freedom of the highway and how “a ramblin’ man keeps ramblin’ on.”
 The album’s closing track, “Cloudy Day” is an instrumental that clocks in at nearly five-and-a-half minutes, making it the longest song to appear on one of Cale’s albums.

 Shades cover features a silhouette of a guitar player, presumably Cale, inspired by the design of French cigarettes brand Gitanes.
 The notoriously media-shy singer would not use his own image on an LP cover until his 1983 album #8.

 Reception

-AllMusic: “Friendly and inviting, Shades sounds good in any season and at any time of day (and may be some of the best hangover cure music around)."
+AllMusic wrote: “Friendly and inviting, Shades sounds good in any season and at any time of day (and may be some of the best hangover cure music around)."